-The Data Availability and Transparency Bill 2020 (DAT Bill) has been developed using a ‘privacy-by-design’ approach, which means that data privacy and security has been considered at every stage of the development of the legislation.
+The Data Availability and Transparency Act 2022 (DATA) Scheme was developed using a ‘privacy-by-design’ approach, which means that data privacy and security was considered at every stage of the development of the legislation.

 - a purpose that relates to, or prejudices, national security.